camunda/camunda-docs-static/enterprise/content/support.md

 This guide is intended to help you get the support you need quickly and conveniently.
 This document includes information about contacting technical support, description of response times, and online resources.

-# How to Create an Support Issue
+# How to Create a Support Issue

 Based on the agreed SLA (Service Level Agreement), you can contact our support service with your questions, wishes and problems.
 To create a new support issue, follow the instructions below.
 To shorten the processing time, please provide us with as much information as possible.